warriorhub/warriorhub.github.io/index.md

 ### My Events Page (Organizer)

-When signed in as an organizer, the My Events page displays a list of all events created by the organizer.
+When signed in as an organizer, the "My Events" page displays a list of all events created by the organizer.
 Each event entry includes the title, organizer name, venue, category tags, start and end date & time, and options to view, edit, or delete the event.
 The page also includes a search bar to help organizers quickly locate specific events by title, and an “Add New” button to create additional events.

 <p align="center">
   <img src="images/web/myevents_organizer.png" alt="Organizer My Events Page" width="100%">